roman-milk/roman-milk.github.io/teen-slut-spreads-for-married-men.md

+===

- ****** Teen Slut Spreads For Married Men Ch.
-10 ****** byNonStopFunGuy© "Ooh, Daddy!" yelped the slim, sore 18 year old slut, laughing as her horny, naked father flipped her onto her back on his bed, where the bed sheets were stained with their sweat from over an hour of intense, incestuous fucking.
+"Ooh, Daddy!" yelped the slim, sore 18 year old slut, laughing as her horny, naked father flipped her onto her back on his bed, where the bed sheets were stained with their sweat from over an hour of intense, incestuous fucking.
 Pulling her boney knees open, her thighs and ass muscles sore from riding on top of her father for a while, the long-haired teenage brunette opened her pussy to her perverted father and his eight-and-a-half inch erection.
 "Oh, yeah, fuck me deeper, Daddy, cum in me again!"

  Having already squirted a load of semen in his daughter earlier that morning of a late-summer Saturday, her father growled at his slutty daughter's request.
 His manly, hairy chest was beaded with sweat, dripping around the salt-and- pepper curls of his hair, and his flat abdomen glistened from Fallon's cuntjuices, and his massive, engorged penis below dripped from the messy mix of semen and juice in her vagina.
 Crawling on top of his petite daughter, the father positioned his cock against her cunt while his strong arms hung straight below his broad shoulders, his powerful torso hovering over her body in the air above his bed.